Department of Nuclear Engineering and Industrial Management

 The Engineering Management Program at University of Idaho is designed for engineering professionals moving into technical management roles.
 The program is multidisciplinary and supported by faculty in the colleges of engineering, business, and science.
 Students will explore the analytical, technical, and human resource aspects of managing in a technical environment.
 Students will have the opportunity to expand their knowledge in their chosen field of expertise.
 Since the vast majority of engineers assume management roles sometime during their career, this degree program is typically pursued on a part-time basis by working engineers.
 Classes are offered by resident and adjunct faculty in Idaho Falls, Boise, and Moscow.
 All courses required for the program are available for distance learners through the College of Engineering’s Engineering Outreach Program (eo.uidaho.edu/).

-The College of Engineering offers an M.Engr. (non-thesis) in engineering management.
-Admission to the program requires the ability to complete graduate-level work evidenced by undergraduate transcripts; a B.S. in engineering from an ABET/EAC accredited program; a TOEFL score higher than 550 for International students; at least 2 years of engineering work experience beyond the B.S. degree or currently employed as an engineer; and three letters of recommendation.
+The College of Engineering offers an M.Engr. (non-thesis) in Engineering Management.
+Admission to the program requires the ability to complete graduate-level work evidenced by undergraduate transcripts; a B.S. in Engineering from an ABET/EAC accredited program; a TOEFL score higher than 550 for International students; at least 2 years of engineering work experience beyond the B.S. degree or currently employed as an engineer; and three letters of recommendation.
 One of the three letters of recommendation must be from a current or former employer.
 Students must also meet College of Graduate Studies minimum requirements for admission.

 Industrial Technology Program

-Indrajit Charit, Department Chair (208-757-5409 icharit@uidaho.edu); Debbie Caudle, Student Services Coordinator (debrac@uidaho.edu); www.uidaho.edu/engr/programs/industrial-technology/bs
+Indrajit Charit, Department Chair (208-757-5409 icharit@uidaho.edu); Sarah Coombs, Program Coordinator (scoombs@uidaho.edu); www.uidaho.edu/engr/programs/industrial-technology/bs

 This program is accredited by the Association of Technology, Management and Applied Engineering (www.atmae.org).

-The Industrial Technology Bachelor of Science (B.S.)
-Program is designed to provide students with the opportunity to develop in-depth knowledge and hands-on experience in basic and advanced industrial processes, procedures, planning, and management.
+The Industrial Technology Bachelor of Science (B.S.) is designed to provide students with the opportunity to develop in-depth knowledge and hands-on experience in basic and advanced industrial processes, procedures, planning, and management.

 Nuclear Engineering Program